Rajat26599/helloworld/README.md

 ## Contribution

-If you want to add more "Hello, World!" program in other modern day programming languages, then follow these steps:
+If you want to add more "Hello, World!" program to this repo in other modern day programming languages, then follow these steps:

 1. Fork this repo to your GitHub account.
 2. Clone the forked repo on your local computer.
 3. Move to the forked repo and create **Programming Language** name directory inside it. *//Ex: **SWIFT***
-4. Create a file with name "**helloworld**" with appropriate extension required for the programming language. *//EX: **helloworld.swift***
+4. Create a file with name **helloworld** with appropriate extension required for the programming language. *//EX: **helloworld.swift***
-5. Write a program which will print **Hello, World!** to the standard console using choosen language and run it.
+5. Write a program which will print **Hello, World!** to the standard console using choosen language and test it by running on your local computer for the described output.
 6. Stage your changes and make commits on your local computer.
 7. Push these commits to your forked repo on **GitHub**.
 8. Make a **Pull Request** to this "**helloworld**" repo.